Computing adjoint mismatch of linear maps: Calculation of

 Taking the inner product with $w^{k}$ in the first equation in \eqref{eq:aux-eq-parameter-acbd} and with $x^{k}$ in the second yields $0 = b_k c_k = a_k d_k$.
 Similarly, the inner products with $u^{k}$ and $v^{k}$ in the first and second equation in \eqref{eq:aux-eq-parameter-acbd}, respectively, yields $\eta = a_k b_k = a_k c_k$.
 Hence, we obtain $d_k = 0$, since $a_k = \scp{u^k}{(A - V) v^k} \neq 0$ and we conclude $c_k = 0$ or $b_k = 0$ and consequently $\eta = 0$.
 Now, taking the inner product with $u^{k}$ in the first and with $v^{k}$ in the second equation of \eqref{eq:aux-eq-parameter-acbd}, respectively, yields

 since $\eta = 0$.
-From the first equation we obtain that $a_k = 0$ or $c_k = 0$, where $a_k = 0$ contradicts the assumptions and hence $c_k = 0$, and similarly we get $b_k = 0$ from the second equation.
-As in the first case, we end up with a contradiction, since $c_k = 0$ and $b_k = 0$ would imply that $(u^k, v^k)$ is a pair of singular vectors. \end{proof}
+From the first equation we obtain that $a_k = 0$ or $c_k = 0$, where $a_k = 0$ contradicts the assumptions and hence \adj{it holds} $c_k = 0$, and similarly we get $b_k = 0$ from the second equation.
+As in the first case, we end up with a contradiction, since $c_k = 0$ and $b_k = 0$ would imply that $(u^k, v^k)$ is a pair of singular vectors, see Lemma~\ref{lem:update_step_as}. \end{proof}

 \begin{remark}[$d_k$ is zero with probability zero] Notice that we almost surely have $d_k = \scp{w^k}{(A - V) x^k} \neq 0$, if $A - V\neq 0$ and $(u^k, v^k)$ is not a pair of singular vectors to a common singular value.
 One can see this as follows: